 Yes.
 Chapter 137 of the Texas Civil Practice and Remedies Code allows you to write advance instructions for psychiatric treatment in a “Declaration for Mental Health Treatment”, which is valid for three years.
-Advocacy Incorporated has published a helpful guide to making a Declaration for Mental Health Treatment .
-Additionally, a separate part of the Texas statutes, Chapter 166 of the Health and Safety Code , allows you to appoint an agent to make any health care decisions, including mental health care decisions, in the event that you are unable to make those decisions yourself.
+Disability Rights Texas has published a helpful guide to making a Declaration for Mental Health Treatment, including a form.
+Additionally, a separate part of the Texas statutes, Chapter 166 of the Health and Safety Code, allows you to appoint an agent to make any health care decisions, including mental health care decisions, in the event that you are unable to make those decisions yourself.
 This is called a Power of Attorney.
-Advocacy Incorporated has published a form for mental health consumers combining both the opportunity to write instructions and the opportunity to appoint an agent.
-Although there is no mandatory form, it is recommended that you use either Advocacy Inc’s form or the forms printed in the statutes themselves.
+Although there is no mandatory form, it is recommended that you use either Disability Rights Texas’ form or the forms printed in the statutes themselves.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?

 Yes.
 The statute allows you to write advance instructions about psychoactive medication, electroconvulsive therapy (ECT) and/or “emergency mental health treatment”, which could include hospitalization.
 You may use your Declaration to refuse consent to any or all of these items.
-For more, see Advocacy Inc’s guide .
+For more, see Disability Rights Texas’ guide.